Object-based language

 An object-based language is a imperative programming language that provides a construct to encapsulate state and behavior as an object.
 A language that also supports inheritance or subtyping is classified as object-oriented.
-Even though object-oriented seems like a superset of object-based, they are used as mutually exclusive alternatives, rather than overlapping.
-Examples of strictly object-based languages supporting an object feature but not inheritance or subtyping are early versions of Ada, Visual Basic 6 (VB6), and Fortran 90.
+Even though object-oriented programming is a superset of object-based programming, some authors distinguish them by name only when it is useful to point out that a given programming language lacks inheritance.
+Examples of strictly object-based languages supporting an object feature but not inheritance or subtyping are early versions of Ada, CLU, Visual Basic 6 (VB6), and Fortran 90.

 Some classify prototype-based programming as object-based even though it supports inheritance and subtyping albeit not via a class concept.
 Instead an object inherits its state and behavior from a template object.
-A commonly used language with prototype-based programming support is JavaScript;
+A commonly used language with prototype-based programming support is JavaScript.